erland/erlandplugins/TrackStat/trunk/README.txt

 that the rating has been set.

 The TrackStat plugin will add a number of items to the MusicInfoSCR screensaver plugin which makes it possible to show the rating information for the current playing track directly on the screen on the Squeezebox.
-This requires a patched version of the MusicInfoSCR plugin provided at http://erland.homeip.net/download.
+This requires the 2.20 or later version of the MusicInfoSCR plugin provided at http://www.herger.net/slim-plugins/.

 The ratings, play count and last play time information will be stored in a track_statistics table, see sql files in SQL directory for exact layout of the table.
 If running slimserver under mysql, the database user configured for slimserver